2022 Copa por México

 The tournament was originally being held in four different cities: Guadalajara, Mexico City, San Nicolás de los Garza, and Toluca.
-The final was scheduled to be held at at Estadio Jalisco in Guadalajara but was later moved to Estadio Akron in nearby Zapopan.
+The final was scheduled to be held at Estadio Jalisco in Guadalajara but was later moved to Estadio Akron in nearby Zapopan.
 The tournament featured ten teams, all eight who participated in the 2020 edition as well as Necaxa and Santos Laguna.

 Cruz Azul won the tournament for the second straight time after defeating Guadalajara 0–2 in the final.

 Venues

 Teams

 A total of ten clubs took part in the competition.